germal/OpenCVB/README.md

 snippets with a right-click in the VB.Net code, select “Snippet/Insert Snippet” and select “OpenCVB.snippets”.
 NOTE: even C++ algorithms can use snippets, but each C++ algorithm has a VB.Net entry that includes both the C++ and the VB.Net code in the snippet.
-The C++ portion is to be cut and pasted anywhere in the OpenCVB’s “CPP_Classes” Visual Studio project.
+The C++ portion is to be cut and pasted anywhere in OpenCVB’s “CPP_Classes” Visual Studio project.

 Experimental Subsets